 The Audioengine HD3 speakers provide a classic and stylish look to your home office setup, with the rich cherry wood or walnut speaker cabinets.
 And they sound as good as they look with crystal clear highs and warm midrange.
 If you’re craving extra bass, you can always add a subwoofer later.
 The pair of HD3s sound great wired to your computer, but you can also connect to them via Bluetooth if you feel like streaming music from your phone or other mobile devices.

 15. Klipsch The Fives

-These computer speakers are nice enough and powerful enough to be bookshelf speakers for your home entertainment setup.
-They also look the part — they are absolutely gorgeous.
+These computer speakers are powerful enough to be bookshelf speakers for your home entertainment setup.
+They also look the part — they are gorgeous.
 You can remove the tweed grille on the front to expose the speakers, which has its own decor flavor.
-Shifting focus to the sound quality, these sound as clean and clear as computer speakers come.
-The Fives also sport a handful of connectivity options including Bluetooth, HDMI and RCAs.
-If you have the money to spend, The Fives are a complete and fantastic pair of computer speakers.
+Shifting the focus to the sound quality, these sound as clean and clear as computer speakers come.
+The Fives also sports a handful of connectivity options, including Bluetooth, HDMI, and RCAs.
+If you have the money to spend, The Fives is a complete and fantastic pair of computer speakers.

 Klipsch The Fives

 The Logitech Z625 is a full computer system setup with two desktop speakers and a subwoofer to enhance the low-end.
 Gamers will appreciate the additional subwoofer rattling the ground during intense gameplay.
 But the desktop speakers can start to distort when you push them to their maximum volume.
 You can control and shape the sound with the handy dials on the speaker’s front, which is a convenient design.
 For under $200, overall, this Logitech setup is a pretty good find.